JaimyTuin223/udp-js/README.md

 ```bash
   npm i
 ```
-Don't forget to add your bot token inside `botconfig.json`.
+Don't forget to add your bot, Destination IP and Destination Port inside `botconfig.json`.
 ##### To be able to run this code locally your device will need to have Node.JS installed, which can be found [here](https://nodejs.org/en/download)

 ## Deployment